 We've taken the liberty to answer everything you may need to know about visiting iSimangaliso Wetland Park

-• Major international gateways include Johannesburg (O.R.
-Tambo), Cape Town, and Durban.
-From Johannesburg, charter flights reach private lodge airstrips in around 90 minutes, avoiding long road transfers.
-Light aircraft require soft bags and minimal luggage (a small trade-off for time and comfort).
+• Major international gateways include Johannesburg’s O.R.
+Tambo International Airport, Cape Town International Airport and King Shaka International Airport near Durban.
+From Johannesburg, charter flights can reach private lodge airstrips in around 90 minutes, avoiding long road transfers.
+Light aircraft usually require soft-sided bags and limited luggage, a small trade-off for time and comfort.

-Self-driving is possible on well-maintained roads, but most luxury travellers prefer private transfers or flights after long-haul journeys.
+Self-driving is possible on well-maintained roads, especially in the Western Cape and along the Garden Route, but many prefer private transfers or flights after long-haul journeys.